 Make sure the first impression is that of a friendly, polite and amenable person.
 Relax, smile and make eye contact.
 If you are asked to list your strengths make sure some of them involve working with other people, communication skills or perhaps your flexibility when it comes to tasks or workloads.
 If you have impressive achievements that involved working with others, try to use ‘we’ rather than ‘I’.
 These little things show your acknowledgement of the value of the team.

 They want to know that you will co-operate with colleagues, be able to communicate with non-specialists and be a representative of their company if required.
 You don’t need to come across as an extrovert, just as a reliable, personable asset to the company.

 But I’m rubbish at soft skills!

 No, you’re not, well you might be, but not for long!
-Soft skills can be learnt like any other skills.
-To some it comes naturally and for some it’s a struggle but it’s definitely possible.
+Soft skills can be learnt like any other skill.
+To some, it comes naturally and for some, it’s a struggle but it’s definitely possible.
 Much of what we’re talking about when we refer to soft skills is empathy.
 Thinking about how your actions, words and personality affect others, be they your colleagues, managers or customers.
 The things you do affect everyone around you to a greater or lesser degree.
 Read up on soft skills and value them as much as our clients do.

 Remember when you go to an interview they want to hire you!
 Recruiting staff is an expensive business and there’s a reason you’re there – they think you’re up to the job.
 Be polite, generous and friendly and good luck!